Create an extension with basic operators

 - Once build, open Altair AI Studio and from the menu, go to Extensions -> About Installed Python Extensions.

-- Wait for the Python Samples extension to be
+- Wait for the Python Samples extension to be Ready.

 Now, let's add the operator to the canvas and run the process.